 While the results of the ongoing flare minimization procedures can be seen in this review of recent fuel gas flow and recovery data, there are still circumstances during which flaring remains a preferred or required option.
+Some causes of flaring cannot be eliminated, despite careful planning and system design to minimize the risk of occurring.
 These flaring events can be summarized as falling under, but not limited to, one or more of the following broad categories:

-- maintenance activities including process unit startup, shutdown, and turnaround events; - fuel gas quantity and quality issues such as a fuel gas imbalance or out of range fuel gas heating value (Btu);

-- equipment failure and malfunction including process upsets; - emergency conditions beyond the reasonable control of the Benicia Refinery or its operators caused by sudden, infrequent, and not reasonably preventable equipment failure, natural disaster, acts of war or terrorism, external power curtailment, loss of utilities (e.g., power, cooling, steam, and instrument air), or fire; and - safety to prevent an accident, hazard, or release of vent gas directly to the atmosphere.
+- maintenance activities including process unit startup, shutdown, and turnaround events; - fuel gas quantity and quality issues such as a fuel gas imbalance or out of range fuel gas heating value (Btu); - equipment failure and malfunction including process upsets; - loss of a major process unit compressor; - equipment overpressure or other cause for relieving safety valves; - leaking or malfunctioning safety valves; - operator error; - emergency conditions beyond the reasonable control of the Benicia Refinery or its operators caused by sudden, infrequent, and not reasonably preventable equipment failure, natural disaster, acts of war or terrorism, acts of God, external power curtailment, loss of utilities (e.g., power, cooling, steam, and instrument air), or fire; and - safety to prevent an accident, hazard, or release of vent gas directly to the atmosphere.